What is Colorectal Cancer

-The term colorectal refers to both the colon and the rectum.
+Colorectal cancer begins in the colon or rectum, and can be called colon cancer or rectal cancer, depending on where the cancer originates.
 The colon and the rectum form part of the digestive tract, also called the gastrointestinal or GI tract.

 The gastrointestinal tract is a long tube that runs through the body, starting at the mouth and ending at the anus.
 After food is swallowed, it moves along the tube where it gets broken down, nutrients are absorbed into the blood, and any unusable portion is removed as waste.